|

 “Olivia, quit.”
 It continued.

-Still asleep, but not for long if I didn’t stop the noise.
+Freaking out, I shot a bewildered look at Shellie—still asleep, but not for long if I didn’t stop the noise.

 “Olivia, I’m up.”
 Finally, the sound dropped.

-Shellie hadn’t budged.
-I was stoked.
 I still needed more time to think.

 What the hell was I going to do with her?!

-I took a quick second to gather myself.
-Mid-exhale—bam—a loud banging at the door startled Shellie awake.
-Like a guard dog jolted from slumber, she intently whipped her head in the direction of the disturbance below, eyes sharp and fixed.
+Before I could exhale, banging at the door jarred Shellie awake.
+Like a guard dog jolted from slumber, she reflexively whipped her head in the direction of the disturbance below, eyes sharp and fixed.

-I immediately jumped in front of Shellie and dropped into a goalie’s stance; positioning my legs out, I whipped my arms into the air.
+I immediately jumped in front of Shellie and dropped into a goalie’s stance.
+Positioning my legs out, I whipped my arms into the air.

 “Shellie, no. Stay on the bed, girl.
 Shh,” I spouted in a hushed tone.

 We locked eyes.
-I shook my finger and tapped it to my lips, sternly signaling: Stay put.
-Stay quiet.
+I shook my finger and tapped it to my lips, sternly signaling:

 Damn, he’s right.
 I’ll fail sociology class if I don’t deal with that today.

-“I’m up!
-I’m up!”
 I barked through the intercom, hoping he would go away.
 He didn’t.

 “Hey, Billy, we were all worried when you didn’t come home last night.
-Jana, and the book aside, we didn’t even get to ask about… that little thing at the game table.
+Jana and the book aside, we didn’t even get to ask about… that little thing at the game table.
 Are you good?
 Can you open the door?”

-I didn’t respond.
 I crossed my fingers, hoping he would leave, but I knew he wouldn’t.

 The banging started again, clearly agitating Shellie.
 But at least she was following my requests… for now.